shopgate-professional-services/ext-bazaarvoice/README.md

 - `apiKey` (string): API key for bazaarvoice integration
 - `sortMap` (json): map of sort options
 - `reviewSubmissionFields` (json): additional fields to submit along with review
+- `cacheTTL` (number): cache lifetime in seconds for product ratings

 ## About Shopgate